dannysmith/dannyis-jekyll/_posts/2020-03-17-website-redesign-ii.md

 ### Goals of this site

 First and foremost, it's a personal expression of me.
 It's a place for me to **have fun**: both with my writing and with design & CSS.
-So it's okay of it's a bit goofy or stuff is a bit broken sometimes.
+So it's okay if it's a bit goofy or stuff is a bit broken sometimes.

 But it also represents me professionally.

-Thankfully, in both cases the primary goal remains the same. **To help the reader understand me.
-Danny.**
+Thankfully, in both cases the primary goal remains the same. **To help the reader understand me – Danny.**

 If I put my UX hat on for a minute, there is a [Job To Be Done](https://jtbd.info/) that I should consider.
 A subset of visitors to this site are trying to find out if I'm the right person to help them with something.